Budibase/website/content/blog/data/how-to-integrate-multiple-databases.md

 Duplicate values and discrepancies between databases are another major pain point during integration.
 Here, duplication means the same value is stored twice.
 Discrepancies occur when the same attribute is stored twice for a given object, but with different values.

+This is particularly challenging in big data applications.

 Say you were integrating two databases, which each stored values for your customers’ phone numbers.
 Duplication would occur if you retained this attribute on different tables within your multiple databases.

 A discrepancy would be if you had different phone numbers stored for the same customer.
 This can be at the level of the value itself, or how it is formatted.